Adult-Gerontology Primary Care Nurse Practitioner

 Adult-Gero NPs in the primary care setting provide adults with patient-centered care through wellness and illness.

-The AG-PCNP program prepares graduates to provide primary care across the adult lifespan from young adults (including late adolescents) to adults and older adults.
+The AG-PCNP program at UIC—ranked No. 6 in the nation by U.S. News—prepares graduates to provide primary care across the adult lifespan from young adults (including late adolescents) to adults and older adults.
 The AG-PCNP provides advanced practice patient-centered care services across the continuum of care from wellness to illness, including preventive, chronic and acute care.

 The BSN-DNP program with AG-PCNP concentration consists of 77 credit hours of coursework in a hybrid environment that includes online, blended and on-campus courses.
 It requires 1,000 hours of clinical practicum, with 675 hours in the AG-PCNP clinical specialty.
 At UIC Nursing, students are not responsible for finding their own clinical sites; practicum sites and highly qualified preceptors are arranged for students by faculty.